Frequently Asked Questions

 What if my child is tentative about going into the gym?

 It is normal for a young child to be apprehensive about coming into class.
-You may walk your child into the gym for the first couple classes if your child has difficulty detaching.
-If your child is preschool age, often parents sit to the side for a few minutes.
-It is recommended that you try to leave the gym after a short time to wean your child away from this.
+You may walk your child into the gym for the first couple of classes if your child has difficulty detaching.
+If your child is preschool age, parents may sit on the side of the warm-up area for a few minutes.
+Please try to leave the gym after a short period of time to help your child acclimate to the class environment.

 How will I know if your gym closes due to inclement weather?

-If you are doubtful about weather conditions, we will send out an email if we are closing for classes.
-You can also call our office at 610-825-3023.
-If we are cancelling classes due to weather, there will be a message on our answering machine and notification on our Home Page in the "Bulletins" section.
+We will send out an email notification if we are canceling classes.
+You can also check for sent emails under ‘Messages’ in your portal menu.
+We will also post a message on our Facebook and Instagram pages.
 All missed classes due to weather can be made up.

 What is the class structure? (groups, size, evaluations)

-Children in our Kidnastics Classes and above will be evaluated and placed in groups ACCORDING TO THEIR PRESENT SKILL LEVEL.
-This gives us the opportunity to give each student more individualized attention and to track their progress.
-At times we must separate friends.
-We recommend you do not ask to move your child to another group because of friends but encourage them to make new friends while attending class in their appropriate group!
+Children in our Kidnastics classes and above will be evaluated and placed in groups ACCORDING TO THEIR PRESENT SKILL LEVEL.
+This allows us the opportunity to give each student more individualized attention and to track their progress.
+Requests to move children to a different group because of friends will be considered, however, this may prevent the child from progressing if placed outside of the most appropriate group based on skill level.

 What will my child do in a typical class?

-Kindergym (2 3⁄4 - 5 yrs): Warm-up, followed by breaking up into groups of 5-6 per one instructor.
-Students will generally go to 3 events per class – trampoline and alternating between bars, beam, floor and vault.
+For Kindergym, Kidnastics, Gymkids and Advanced Gymnastics classes: warm-up, followed by breaking up into groups of a specific ratio of students per instructor.
+The ratio is 5-6:1 for Kindergym and 7-8:1 for all other classes.
+Students will generally go to 3 events per class that alternate each week.
 Stations are set up at each event to keep children from standing in line.
 Trampoline is the only event where students must sit and wait their turns, as it is only one student at a time.
-Kindergym students are taught the names of skills as they learn progressive gymnastics.
+Students are taught the names of skills as they learn progressive gymnastics.